Menachem Ziemba: Biography

 However, at the request of his beloved Gerrer Rebbe, Rabbi Ziemba entered communal affairs.
 He was appointed the representative of Praga to the Kehilla Council in Warsaw in 1935.
 Between 1930 and 1935, the world economic depression affected Rabbi Ziemba.
 His store was forced to close.
 He was offered the prestigious position of Chief Rabbi of Jerusalem, but turned it down.
 After the untimely death of Rabbi Meir Shapiro, Rabbi Ziemba was offered the position as his successor as both Rabbi of Lublin and rosh yeshiva of Yeshivas Chachmei Lublin.
 For unknown reasons, this never came to pass.

-In 1935 he, together with Rabbi Yaakov Myer Biderman, brother-in-law of the Gerrer Rebbe, and Rabbi Avraham Weinberg, was appointed to the Warsaw Rabbinate, becoming one of the foremost spokesmen for Orthodox Jewry in Poland.
-Aside from his newfound political prominence, Rabbi Ziemba became a Halachic decisor of great importance, answering questions from around the world, as well as from Poland.
+In 1935, Ziemba was appointed to the Warsaw Rabbinate together with Rabbi Yaakov Myer Biderman, brother-in-law of the Gerrer Rebbe, and Rabbi Avraham Weinberg.
+He became active as a spokesman for Orthodox Jewry in Poland and issued Halachic responsa to questions from Poland and abroad.

 Rabbi Ziemba also took an active role in the Agudas Yisroel at an early stage.
 At its first Knessia Gedola (great gathering), he was not yet forty when chosen to serve as honorary secretary in the Moetzes Gedolei HaTorah.
 At the second Knessia Gedola, Rabbi Chaim Ozer Grodzenski agreed to serve as chairman of the Moetzes Gedolei HaTorah only if Rabbi Ziemba would continue in his position, while the forty-five-year-old Rabbi Ziemba felt himself to be too young and sought to stay in the background.
-At the third Knessiah Gedolah in 1937 in Marienbad, Austria, which played witness to the last massive gathering of European Orthodoxy before the Holocaust, Rabbi Ziemba was at the height of his fame.
+At the third Knessiah Gedolah in 1937 in Marienbad, Czechoslovakia, which played witness to the last massive gathering of European Orthodoxy before the Holocaust, Rabbi Ziemba was at the height of his fame.
 He spoke twice to the full assemblage and each time was greeted with hushed silence and awe.